RavishaSharma/CSI6900ExplainableNLP/README.md

 - SHAPImplementationAndExp1 - This notebook shows the implementation for SHAP text explainer.
 It also includes the results of first Experiment for SHAP.

 - Experiment2 - This notebook shows the results for the second experiment i.e 30 graphs for SHAP and LIME each.
-This might not get displayed on github since the filesize is very large but it should work fine ondownloading.
+This might not get displayed on github since the file size is very large but it should work fine on downloading.

 - dataset -> NewData.csv - The original dataset used to train and test the model